 "When the cat's away, the mice will play."Two characters suffer each other's company for the sake of a third, actively quarreling when that third character leaves the room.
 Should they come back, everything was as it was with that third character none the wiser.
 For instance, Alice, Bob and Charles are in a private space.
 Bob and Charles hate each other, but they both like Alice, and thus they act as though they like each other too.
 Alice has to leave the room for a minute and Bob and Charles are immediately trying to kill each other.
 This goes on, Alice deaf to the fight, only for her to walk in, none the wiser as Bob and Charles have already swept the broken vase under the couch and the table set upright again.
 This trope is usually Played for Laughs, a high-octane moment of drama cut clean by an ignorant character walking in, forcing the conflict to a halt for the sake of looking normal.
 Sometimes other things go on to keep the absent character busy and ignorant to everything that is happening, like a dog-barking or a blender loudly hiding the commotion in the other room.
+Compare Playing Nice for Now.
 Not to be confused with Indulgent Fantasy Segue, Mid-Battle Tea Break, or Interrupted Intimacy.

 — English proverb

 Anime & Manga

 - In the argument scene in The Incredibles, the Parrs spar at the dinner table using their powers, only to revert to casual positions once they hear a knock at the door.

 - The Big Bang Theory: In "The Perspiration Manifestation", the guys take fencing clases from Barry Kripke, who warns them that fencing is not a joke.
 As they practice advancing and retreating, Kripke gets a call, and while he answers it the boys engage in a little playful Flynning behind his back.
 As soon as he hangs up, the others go back to practicing advancing and retreating.